mani33/Psignifit-3.x/doc-src/WELCOME.rst

 How to install
 **************

-The following section detail the installation instructions for the Python version of **Psignifit (python-psignifit)** and the **Command Line Interface (cli)**:
+The following sections detail the installation instructions for the Python version of **Psignifit (python-psignifit)** and the **Command Line Interface (cli)**: